superfly/docs/rails/quick-start/turbo.html.md

 ---

-We now have a basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application where the index page shows a snapshot of the server state at the time they were displayed.
+We now have a basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application where the index page shows a snapshot of the server state at the time it was displayed.
 Lets make the index page come alive using [Turbo Streams](https://turbo.hotwired.dev/handbook/streams).

 This will involve provisioning a redis cluster and a surprisingly small number